DIVICODER/Crime-Classification-using-Decision-Tree-Classifier/README.md

 A Decision Tree Classifier is used for classification.
 The dataset is split into training and testing sets with a 60-40 ratio.
 The model's performance is evaluated using accuracy and a detailed classification report.

 ## Results
 The model achieved an accuracy of approximately 34%.
-Below is the detailed classification report:
+Below is the

+                          precision    recall  f1-score   support

+           Bicycle theft       0.17      0.16      0.16        51
+                Burglary       0.11      0.12      0.12        81